 However, Joanna was the wife of Chuza, so she couldn’t have been the mother of James and John because they were sons of Zebedee.
 And, Joanna is also unlikely to have been the mother of Mary’s sister, because Joanna is listed among those who followed Jesus after being “cured from either an evil spirit or disease” (Luke 8:2-3).
 Another woman who followed Jesus after she was healed by Him was Susanna.
 While both Joanna and Susanna were likely among the group of women who helped care for the needs of the disciples, and both could’ve been on site at the crucifixion, neither is likely to have been the sister of Jesus’ mother.
 And, neither of these is Salome.

 So, in studying Scripture, it’s quite possible that James and John were cousins of Jesus.
 In any case, it stimulates interest for going deeper into Scripture.

 Food for thought: If James and John were first cousins of Jesus, these two would’ve heard inside family stories about Jesus through their childhood and youth.
 If there were any question about Jesus’ having lived a sinless life, these two cousins would’ve had an “inside scope.”
 With that in mind, the two brothers were so convinced that Jesus is the Messiah, that James was actually the first of the Twelve to be executed for his devotion to Jesus’ Lordship.
 He was “put to death with the sword” (Acts 12:2).
 And, John, the younger of these brothers lived longer than any of the Twelve, enduring many years of persecutions and exile because of his allegiance to Jesus’ Lordship.
-Yet, he never wavered throughout his lifetime in proclaiming the Deity of Jesus Christ.
+Yet, he never wavered in proclaiming the Deity of Jesus Christ.